Skip to content

 import { onRequest } from "firebase-functions/https";

-import { createAdminServer } from "@lpdjs/firestore-repo-service/servers/admin";
+import { createServers } from "@lpdjs/firestore-repo-service";

 httpsOptions: { invoker: "public" },